DillonZChen/goose/README.md

 - converting the states into graphs in tensor format for GNNs
 - training the GNN on the graphs

 To train a model enter the learner directory with `cd learner` and run the `train_gnn.py` script.
-For example to train a Blocksworld model, run
+For example to train a Blocksworld model with the container, run
 ```
+cd learner
-python3 train_gnn.py blocks -L 8 --aggr mean --rep llg --save-file blocks_llg_mean_8.dt
+singularity exec --nv ../goose_gpu.sif python3 train_gnn.py blocks -L 8 --aggr mean --rep llg --save-file blocks_llg_mean_8.dt
 ```
 which trains a GNN model operating on the LLG representation of planning tasks with 8 message passing layers and mean aggregation function.
 The trained model weights are then saved to `blocks_llg_mean_8.dt`